jhumelsine/jhumelsine.github.io/_posts/2025-06-10-contracts.md

 Client Obligations align with Preconditions in the DbC above.

 ## Expectations
-If accurate and valid information has been provided, then the Client has the __expectation__ that the Service Provider will fulfill/honor the contract.
-That is, the Service Provider will do __what__ has been documented in the contract.
-For example, if the Client has provided a valid phone number, then the Client expects the query Service Provider to return information corresponding to that valid phone number or an indication that there is no information corresponding to that phone number.
+If accurate and valid information has been provided, then the Client has the __expectation__ that the contract will be fulfilled/honored.
+That is, the software component will do __what__ has been documented in the contract.
+For example, if the Client has provided a valid phone number, then the Client expects the query to return information corresponding to that valid phone number or an indication that there is no information corresponding to that phone number.

-The contract does not define the means that the Service Provider will use to fulfill that expectation.
+The contract does not define the means that will fulfill that expectation.

 Client Expectations align with output values returned, postconditions and side effects in the DbC above.